EU-TEACHING/teaching-avionics-dataset/speculate/README.md

 * I: Spectre Continuous running on the core
 * J: Spectre Intermittent running on the core
 * K: FMS + Spectre continuous running on the same core
+* L: FMS + Spectre intermittent running on the same core

 ---